FerretDB/FerretDB/website/blog/2023-12-15-ferretdb-neon-add-mongodb-compatibility.md

 As an open source document database, you won't be at a risk of vendor lock-in.
 Since MongoDB's license change to Server Side Public License (SSPL), there's [been a lot of disappointment and confusion with regards](https://blog.ferretdb.io/open-source-is-in-danger/) to how it affects many users and what it would mean for their applications.
-According to the Open Source Initiative – the steward of open source and the set of rules that define open source software – SSPL is not considered open source by the OSI.
+According to the Open Source Initiative – the steward of open source and the set of rules that define open source software – SSPL is not considered open source.

-In that regard, FerretDB, licensed under Apache 2.0, helps to return MongoDB workloads back to open source.
+In that regard, FerretDB, licensed under Apache 2.0, is a good option for users looking for a MongoDB alternative to return MongoDB workloads back to open source.

 ### Multiple backend options